 Can you bring multiple 3 oz bottles on a plane?

-Yes you can bring as many bottles that are three ounces in size on a plane in your carry on as will fit in one quart size liquids bag.
+You can bring as many bottles that are three ounces in size on a plane in your carry on baggage as will fit in your one quart size liquids bag.

 How many quart bags can you bring on a plane?